oknozor/Musicbrainz-pg-light/README.md

 let mb_light = MbLight::try_new(custom_config, db_pool)?;
 ```

-### With Notifications (notify feature)
+### With Notifications

-When using the `notify` feature, you can receive notifications when replication reaches the latest packet:
+When building `MbLight` with a `mpsc::Sender` , you can receive notifications when replication reaches the latest packet:

 ```rust
 use tokio::sync::mpsc;